 - Set the tempo using Global Tracks Tempo section

-- Set the key signature in the Score editor by dragging the desired key onto the score from the Part box in the Track Inspector
+- Set the A set of symbols written at the beginning of a piece of music indicating the key in which the piece should be played. in the Score editor by dragging the desired key onto the score from the Part box in the Track Inspector

 - If holds, pauses, or tempo changes are desired, then edit the Tempo line in Global Tracks to get it sounding the way you want

-- If you haven’t used a click, use Tempo Mapping in Global Tracks to assign bar lines
+- If you haven’t used a click, use Tempo Mapping in Global Tracks to assign A line that separates measures in sheet music. lines

 Durations and Articulations

-Durations that sound right in a DAW are going to look “wrong” on sheet music.
+Durations that sound right in a Digital Audio Workstation.
+Some are: Ableton Live, FL Studio, Logic Pro X, Cubase, Pro Tools, Studio One, Reason, Reaper, Digital Performer, Bitwig Studio, Samplitude Pro X, GarageBand (Mac), Cakewalk by BandLab, Presonus Studio One, Tracktion Waveform are going to look “wrong” on sheet music.
 Although even the shortest durations can be communicated with notes and rests, the midi coming out of Logic usually causes a lot of rests to show up in notated music, causing a cluttered look, making it hard to read.
-We solve this in transcription by writing a short-sounding note as a longer note with an articulation mark.
+We solve this in The process of notating a piece of music as it is performed, either by ear or from a recording. by writing a short-sounding a symbol used to represent a specific pitch and duration as a longer note with an articulation mark.

 To accommodate this difference between Logic’s output and a transcriber’s needs, the first thing to do is save a copy of the Logic session to preserve your original work.
 Then, go over the parts in Logic, and edit the durations of the midi to carry the sustain over to the next beat or subdivision.
 Logic’s Midi Transform>Quantize Durations tool is a slightly cumbersome but handy way to do it, and starts to go quickly as you become familiar with the operation of the tool.